-From the results presented in Tables 1 and 2 it can be seen that the classifiers perform significantly better than chance (66.7%), even with almost no user's training, and that there is a great improvement when increasing the window length from 1 up to 3 seconds (which would still correspond to a reasonable speed for a BCI system, because of the short window shift).
+From the results presented in Tables 1 and 2 it can be seen that the correct classification of the three mental tasks is significantly better than chance, even with almost no user's training, and shows a great improvement when increasing the window length from 1 up to 3 seconds (which would correspond to a still reasonable speed for a BCI system, because of the short window shift).

 We can also observe the superior performance of IOHMMs and MLPs compared to HMMs and GMMs.
 This can theoretically be explained by the fact that, when using HMMs, a separate model is trained for each class on examples of that class only.
 As a consequence, the training focuses on the characteristics of each class and not on the differences among them.
 On the contrary, in the IOHMM framework, a single model is trained using the examples from all the classes.
-This type of learning seems particularly appropriate when dealing with highly variable and noisy signal such as EEG, giving also more stable performance in different runs of the same experiments.
+This type of learning turned out to be more appropriate for a high variable signal such as the EEG, giving also more stable performance in different runs of the same experiments.

 Another important result, shown in Tables 1 and 2, is the impossibility to choose between dynamical models and their static counterparts, which can be due to several reasons.
 The use of an asynchronous protocol in which the subject performs repetitive self-paced mental actions makes impossible to determine the beginning of each mental event.
 This fact, together with the lack of prior information about the dynamics of the rhythms hinders the selection of a state topology more appropriate than the fully connected one (which is known to have weak learning capabilities) and the modeling through an appropriate, and often crucial, state initialization.
-Furthermore, the high variability of the EEG signal recorded during different sessions, even if recorded very close in time, often makes the hyper-parameters chosen from an independent validation set not suitable for the test set.
+Furthermore, the high variability of the EEG signal recorded during different sessions, even if very close in time, often makes the hyper-parameters chosen from an independent validation set not suitable for the test set.
+This problem can eliminate, in practice, the eventual benefit in using dynamical models, as we have noticed in our experiments, where we have compared both the results obtained selecting the hyper-parameters in the test set directly and using an independent validation set.
+The first case (not shown here) corresponds to the unrealistic situation in which the correct parameters would be known a priori and thus can be used only for analyzing the change in performance of dynamical models.